NWTC/InflowWind/Source/README_TODO.txt

 -- change all the windtype numbers to the new numbers (figure out exactly what this will be first, then update everything) -- still need to split FFWind.
 Others done.
--- input file parsing / sanity checking of the sections -- new type to handle the input file contents
-   -- verification subroutine to handle the input file checking --> do this by module level using the windtype numbers -- filedata saving routine --> copy data needed to the appropriate places (zero out unused?)
+-- input file parsing / sanity checking of the sections -- filedata parameter setting routine --> copy data needed to the submodules.
+Init others to zero.
--- input file info to submodule storage mapping
 -- summary output file.
 Start this early, then add to it in the submodules.
 -- revamp submodule arrangement (renaming/splitting etc)
    -- change the calling structure in IfW.f90, then make the changes to the submodules.
 This will be somewhat iterative.